Black Adam: The Power of Shazam!: revised origin

 During the late 20th century, an unscrupulous archaeological aide named Theo Adam is assigned to the Malcolm Expedition, financed by the Sivana Foundation to excavate the tomb of Ramesses II.
 Adam uncovers Khem-Adam's tomb in a secret passageway, and leads his superiors, C.C.
 Batson and his wife Marilyn, to the discovery.
-Upon first sight of Khem-Adam's scarab, Theo Adam becomes obsessed with the artifact, and kills both Batsons to steal it.
+Upon first sight of Khem-Adam's scarab, Theo Adam becomes obsessed with the artifact and kills both Batsons to steal it.
 Escaping Egypt, Theo Adam soon made his way back to America.

 The Batsons' son, Billy, has been left behind in the United States, and is drafted by Shazam to become the wizard's second champion, Captain Marvel.
 When Theo Adam first encounters Captain Marvel, he notes both Marvel's identical appearance to C.C.
 Batson and the lightning-bolt insignia on Marvel's chest that had also decorated Khem-Adam's tomb.
-Adam therefore has a revelation, and realizes that he is a reincarnation of Khem-Adam.
+Adam therefore has a revelation and realizes that he is a reincarnation of Khem-Adam.
 Grasping his stolen scarab, Adam speaks Shazam's name and is transformed into the super-powered Black Adam.

 Black Adam reveals himself to Captain Marvel as the Batsons' killer, and the two battle.
 Captain Marvel emerges victorious by snatching Adam's scarab, and therefore his power, away from him.
-However, he saves him from being crushed by a falling building.
+However, he then saves him from being crushed by a falling building.
 Marvel brings Theo Adam to Shazam, who wipes Adam's memory and takes away his voice, so that he cannot access his powers.
 This solution proves temporary, as Blaze re-enters her former lover's life and helps restore his voice, memory, and powers.